 The PM2.5 Measurements

-This image shows the location of the three publicly available ultra fine particulate matter (PM2.5) PurpleAir monitors visible in James Bay and the one located at the Victoria International Marina (VIM).
+This image shows the location of three publicly available ultra fine particulate matter (PM2.5) PurpleAir monitors visible in James Bay and the one located at the Victoria International Marina (VIM).

 Click on the image to see all the monitors located in the Victoria region.